The ideal number of bank accounts

 For the recent graduate

-Recent college graduates have two distinctions: they're likely a millennial and are new to the work force.
-As such, a recent hiree doesn't have much capital or income to his or her name.
+Recent college graduates are likely a recent hiree and don’t have much capital or income to their name.
 If you find yourself in this grouping, there is no need to have anything more than one checking account and one savings account.

 Your checking account should handle all daily usage, which may include daily transactions and paying monthly rent and utilities.
 This account should also handle your weekly or bi-weekly income.
-Tepper also recommended young workers choose an account with little or no fees.
+Consider choosing an account with little or no fees.

-Millennials should set up a high yielding savings account for one purpose: to create an emergency fund.
+If you are a recent college graduate, consider setting up a high yielding savings account for an emergency fund.
 The purpose of this account should be to help you get through unexpected predicaments.
 Ideally, you'll have about six months of expenses saved in this account, which will accumulate interest.
-Unexpected emergencies may include a doctor's visit, unemployment or car repairs.
+Unexpected emergencies may include a doctor's visit, unemployment, or car repairs.

 For the family